srmpds/srmpds.github.io/index.md

 * Performance metrics to compare scheduling schemes
 * Virtualization of resources
 * Energy-Aware Resource Management and Scheduling

+# Submission Guidelines
+* All papers must be original and not simultaneously submitted to other journal or conference.
+Papers should not exceed 10 pages in the ACM format located at: https://www.acm.org/publications/proceedings-template

+# Important Dates:
+* Submissions Due:        Apr.
+15, 2018 => Apr.
+29, 2018 (Firm, Anywhere on earth)
+* Review Decisions:       May 21, 2018 May 26, 2018
+* Final Manuscript Due:   May  31, 2018
+* Workshop Date:          Aug.
+13, 2018

+# Publication
+* All accepted papers will be available at the conference in proceedings in USB Flash disk format, and will be submitted to the IEEE Xplore and CSDL for EI indexing.
+After the workshop, the extended version of top few papers will be invited to publish on the Journal of Cluster Computing (2016 Impact Factor: 2.04, 5-Year Impact Factor: 2.08, Quartile: Q2).

+# Venue
+* The conference will be held in  University of Oregon, Eugene, OR, USA, on 13 August, in conjunction with the ICPP'18 - 2018 International Conference on Parallel Processing (http://www.icpp-conf.org).

+# Program
+TBD

 # Committees
 ## Program Committee